 Note: The Title page must be separated from the main manuscript body.

-2. Manuscript body (separate file) containing Title of the manuscript, abstract, keywords, introduction, materials and methods, results, discussions, conclusions, recommendation(s), acknowledgement, and references.
+2. Manuscript body (separate file) containing Title of the manuscript, abstract, keywords, Study's excerpt, introduction, materials and methods, results, discussions, conclusions, recommendation(s), acknowledgment, and references.
 Names of authors and author details should not be included in this file.
-For easier manuscript preparation, authors can download USci manuscript (body) template here.
+For easier manuscript preparation, authors candownload USci manuscript (body) template here.

 Manuscript Assessment After Submission